jeffdapaz/VisualChatGPTStudio/README.md

 <img src="https://github.com/jeffdapaz/VisualChatGPTStudio/assets/63928228/195539ac-8d0b-4284-bac4-de345464ed08" width="75%">

 5 - Set the Azure OpenAI API version.
 You can check the available versions [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#completions).

+### By Azure (Entra ID Authentication)

+In addition to API Key authentication, you can now authenticate to Azure OpenAI using Microsoft Entra ID.
+To enable this option:

+1 - Ensure your Azure OpenAI deployment is registered in Entra ID, and the user has access permissions.

+2 - In the extension settings, set the parameter Entra ID Authentication to true.

+3 - Define the Application Id and Tenant Id for your application in the settings.

+4 - The first time you run any command, you will be prompted to log in using your Microsoft account.

+5 - For more details on setting up Entra ID authentication, refer to the documentation [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/managed-identity).

 ### By Others Customs LLM